-The training tests in perspective space over deeper models establish that the ResNet-101 achieves slightly better results over ResNet-50, which are obtained consistently with fewer iterations.
+The tests over deeper models trained in perspective space establish that the ResNet-101 achieves slightly better results over ResNet-50, which are obtained consistently with fewer iterations.
 As a drawback, the training takes slightly more time to complete than with ResNet-50 and more GPU memory is needed, see Table I.